 Before you start reading, “6 Things You Must Know When Applying to Schools in the UAE,” I’d love to introduce myself to you!
 My name is Sorcha Coyle and this is my 8th year teaching in the Gulf region (Qatar and Dubai).
 I run the Empowering Expat Teachers community and my mission is to empower all future and current expat teachers to lead personally, professionally, and financially rewarding lives!
 Click here to join our private Empowering Expat Teachers Facebook group to meet lots of like-minded supportive members!
 Now onto the article!

 Schools in the UAE (and the rest of the world) start advertising their jobs A LOT EARLIER than schools in Ireland, the UK, and the USA!

-Schools abroad in Asia have already started and many of the great ones will have FINISHED their recruitment by this October/ November for the next academic year!
+Many of the reputable schools in Asia will have FINISHED their recruitment by October/ November for the next academic year!
 The Middle East/ Gulf region tends to be a bit later but still earlier than what we are used to… I’d highly recommend having your CV and cover letter updated and ready to apply by November/ December as schools in the UAE tend to start advertising their teaching positions from January onwards for the next academic year.

 2. You shouldn’t rely on only one way to find a teaching job in the UAE…